evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 ## Package.swift file

-If you have an existing library you can add support for Swift Package Manger by creating the **Package.swift** file in its root directory.
+If you have an existing library you can add support for Swift Package Manager by creating the **Package.swift** file in its root directory.

 ```Swift
 import PackageDescription